nim-works/nimskull/doc/manual.rst

 * in a statement list with implicit destructor calls at its end
 * after a `defer` statement in a statement list

-`.musttail` Call
+`.tailcall` Call
 ----------------

-When a `.musttail` routine is called in a routine that doesn't use the `.musttail` calling convention itself:
+When a `.tailcall` routine is called in a routine that doesn't use the `.tailcall` calling convention itself:
 * the call doesn't have to be a tail call
 * the callee is not guaranteed to take over the caller's stack frame
 * no restrictions are placed on the arguments

-When a `.musttail` routine is called in a routine that does use the `.musttail` calling convention:
+When a `.tailcall` routine is called in a routine that does use the `.tailcall` calling convention:
 * the call must be a tail call
 * the callee is guaranteed to take over the caller's stack frame